Dave Portnoy: Politics

 Portnoy's popularity and influence, specifically in politics, has been referred to as Barstool conservatism.
 He identifies as "socially liberal" and "fiscally conservative".
-He has been described as a strong supporter of President Donald Trump.
+He has been described as a strong supporter of president Donald Trump.

 He opposed COVID-19 lockdowns.
 He said "When did this become...'flatten the curve' to 'we have to find a cure or everyone's going to die?

 In a 2015 blog post, he said: "I am voting for Donald Trump.
 I don't care if he's a joke.
 I don't care if he's racist.
 I don't care if he's sexist.
 I don't care about any of it.
 I hope he stays in the race and I hope he wins.
 Why?
 Because I love the fact that he is making other politicians squirm.
 I love the fact he says shit nobody else will say, regardless of how ridiculous it is."
-He endorsed Trump for the 2016 Presidential election.
+He endorsed Trump for the 2016 United States presidential election.
 In 2020, he interviewed Trump at the White House.
 In 2024, he supported and voted for Donald Trump for president.

 He criticized the June 2022 Dobbs v.
-Jackson Supreme Court decision, which overturned Roe v.
+Jackson Women's Health Organization Supreme Court decision, which overturned Roe v.
 Wade, saying "It makes no sense how anybody thinks it's their right to tell a woman what to do with her body."
-He said it is "dangerous" to vote for Republicans because they will appoint justices who are too conservative to the U.S. Supreme Court.
+He said it is "dangerous" to vote for Republicans because they will appoint justices who are too conservative to the Supreme Court of the United States.

-In response to Signalgate, he called on President Trump to remove Mike Waltz from office, saying it was a "fuck-up of epic proportions."
+In response to the United States government group chat leaks, he called on President Trump to remove Mike Waltz from office, saying it was a "fuck-up of epic proportions."

-In April 2025, he criticized tariffs in the second Trump administration saying "Welcome to Orange Monday," on his apolitical "Davey Day Trader" financial livestream after immediately losing $20 million or 15 percent of his net worth in the aftermath of Liberation Day.
+In April 2025, he criticized tariffs in the second Trump administration saying "Welcome to Orange Monday," on his apolitical "Davey Day Trader" financial livestream after immediately losing $20 million or 15 percent of his net worth in the aftermath of the Liberation Day tariffs.
 However, he said that he plans to keep supporting Trump calling him "a smart guy." and added "I think they’re smarter than me when it comes to these tariffs.
 I also think he’s playing a high-stakes game here, I'm gonna roll with him for a couple days, a couple weeks, see how this pans out."

 He was reported in June 2025 as discussing Greta Thunberg delivering aid to Gaza on a boat, with him saying: "she’s sailing there … and I hope they hit a fucking missile on her boat.
 Knock that boat down."

 He said in September 2025 that the suspension of Jimmy Kimmel's show due to threats by the Trump appointed FCC Chair over his comments on the assassination of Charlie Kirk was not "cancel culture".